furfmon/furfmon.github.io/content/travel.md

 The hotel has a free shuttle to take guests to and from the airport.
 Additionally, the hotel rate includes a shuttle to and from the wedding venue the day of the event.
+**The shuttle is scheduled to leave the hotel at 3:15 pm on 11 April, and to return starting at 10:00 pm.**

 <table><tr><td border="none" valign="center" halign="center" >
 <a href="https://www.google.it/maps/place/SpringHill+Suites+Fort+Lauderdale+Airport+%26+Cruise+Port/@26.081007,-80.2037214,12z/data=!4m2!3m1!1s0x88d9aa461723dd9b:0x740ff20d1d96451c?hl=en" target="_blank">